-Even the knowledge of writing disappears after the collapse of Mycenaean society: The Linear B tablets cease being produced and, from the beginning of the twelfth century until the early eighth century BC, there is no evidence at all of literacy in Greece and the Aegean.
+Even the knowledge of writing disappears after the collapse of Mycenaean society: the Linear B tablets cease being produced and, from the beginning of the twelfth century until the early eighth century BC, there is no evidence at all of literacy in Greece and the Aegean.
 When literacy resumes in the eighth century, the form of writing employed is based upon foreign models and owes nothing to Mycenaean script.
 It should not be thought, however, that this loss of the ability to write was responsible for the substantial discontinuity between the Mycenaean Period and the period that follows the "Dark Age."
 The discontinuity was brought about by the disappearance of institutions and by the break in certain technological and conceptual traditions.
 Other traditions, the narrative and musical traditions of story and song, which had never depended upon writing for their perpetuation, certainly did persevere.
-We know this because of the large body of legends and myths, preserved in the Archaic and Classical Periods, that represented the distant past as a glorious Golden Age, an age of heroes and warriors securely located precisely in those Mycenaean palaces that modern archaeological discoveries have revealed to be every bit as powerful and prosperous as the myths and legends suggest.
+We know this because of the large body of legends and myths, preserved in the Archaic and Classical Periods, that represented the distant past as a glorious Golden Age, an age of heroes and warriors securely located precisely in those Mycenaean palaces that recent archaeological discoveries have revealed to be every bit as powerful and prosperous as the myths and legends suggest.
 Of course, the impressive remains of the Mycenaean citadels at Mycenae, Tiryns, and other locations continued to be visible, and the later Greeks referred to their massive fortifications as "Cyclopean," as though they must have been constructed by a race of giant Cyclopes.
 It would have been easy for legends to spring up regarding the ancient inhabitants of these abandoned landmarks, but legends also persisted concerning the might and wealth of Pylos, Sparta, and other Mycenaean sites of which no Cyclopean remains were visible.
-The focus of many of these legends was a mighty conflict, the Trojan War, in which forces from Mycenaea, Pylos, Cnossus, and many other Mycenaean Greek cities banded together to attack and ultimately destroy the city of Troy, which was not inhabited by Mycenaean Greeks and which seems to have had some affiliation with the Hittite Empire.
+The focus of many of these legends was a mighty conflict, the Trojan War, in which forces from Mycenae, Pylos, Cnossus, and many other Mycenaean Greek cities banded together to attack and ultimately destroy the non-Mycenaean city of Troy.
 Excavations at the site of the city that Schliemann and others have identified as the city of Troy have indeed revealed evidence of widespread destruction there, like that which afflicted the Mycenaean cities themselves, in the period around 1200 BC.
 Whatever the connections between the later legends and the reality, these legends constructed the past against which all later Greek culture defined itself.
 In other words, the Greeks' stories about the Mycenaean Period became what the later Greeks regarded as their history.